Yashapradha/DataScience-MiniProject/README.md

 ## Overview

 This project aims to build a web application to predict breast cancer.
 The application leverages Flask for the web interface and Python for data processing and machine learning to classify tumors as benign or malignant.

+## Workflow:

+Data Input:
+Users enter their medical data into the web form.

+Data Processing:
+The backend server receives the input data and preprocesses it for the machine learning model.

+Prediction:
+The machine learning model analyzes the processed data and predicts the likelihood of breast cancer.

+Result Display:
+The prediction result (benign or malignant) is displayed to the user.

 ## Installation